-The methodology for calculating $CH_4$ from enteric fermentation for the other animal categories is in accordance with the Tier 1 method from the IPCC guidelines (IPCC 2006).
-The numbers of animals of each category and average emission factors of tonnes $CH_4$ per animal and year for each category of animals are used to calculate the emissions.
+The methodology used for sheep was developed in 2006 and is based on the tier 2 method described by IPCC (method presented more in detail in a note by Volden and Nes (2006), revised version published in NIR 2019 Annex IX, section 2.2.3).
+The number of animals for the different subgroups of sheep and carcass weight by slaughter are updated every year.
+The methodology for calculating CH4 from enteric fermentation for the other animal categories is in accordance with the Tier 1 method from the IPCC guidelines (IPCC 2006).
+The numbers of animals of each category and average emission factors of tonnes CH4 per animal and year for each category of animals are used to calculate the emissions.